hjdegraft/007-rvalueRefs/README.md

       ***_will call this cloned_new_vec_***
   2. Destruct the resource that was held by v // {1,2,3} that was passed into the func()
   3. Now we are going to attach the clone temp resource to v and then destroy the clone (after func call, because the return value of         func is a Rvalue - does't persist).

-      v was passed in as a lvalue (a reference), so value of where v pointed is destroyed and replaced with new data.
+      __v was passed in as a lvalue (a reference), so resource of where v pointed is destroyed and v is replaced with new data.__

 Note: The copy constructor would look similiar.

 It would seem more logical, that instead of copying all the data from the temp block into where the resource handler v is pointing, instead we could swap where v pointed originally (e.g. {1,2,3}) and where clone_new_vec points (e.g. {1,2,3,4}) such that now v points to ({1,2,3,4}) and clone_new_vec points to ({1,2,3}).
 Now, again, because clone_new_vec is a Rvalue, the Destructor from clone_new_vec will delete the original reference of v and we no longer have to copy all the data.